MachadoFA/EQGW.github.io/2025/HowToForLecturers.md

 If when you go to find the pages, you do not see the folder for the year, you might see a link called "Code" which will make it visible.

-1. Look in the year folder, and verify that there is no file of that name.
+1. Look in the year folder, and in any folders within that, and verify that there is no file of that name.
 If there is such a file, skip this section of these instructions and go to the next section, which tells how to edit the file.
 2. If there is no file for the lecture, start out by clicking on the filename of some other lecture ".md" file
 3. It will be brought up in edit mode.
 Copy all the contents of that file.
 Do not change anything in that file or a fellow lecturer, whose lecture that is, will get upset with you.